eth-cscs/alps-gh200-reproducers/stuck-node-on-io/README.md

 slurm job time limit expired or the job was cancelled.
 Slurm would report the nodes stuck in the COMPLETING state.

-A python tokenizing script was observed to consistently cause this problem.
+A Python ML tokenizing script was observed to consistently cause this problem, although the issue has been observed from codes written in, e.g., C++.

-Further investigation found that writes from Python are buffered.
-The buffer size is a multiple of what python thinks is the block size of the file system and appears to grow in response to the size of data written at once.
+Further investigation using the Python reproducer found that writes from Python are buffered.
+The buffer size is a multiple of what Python thinks is the block size of the file system and appears to grow in response to the size of data written at once.

 As of 16-Jan-2025 on capstor and iopsstor this value is